If Your Eyes Can’t Stop Twitching,

 How Long Do Twitching Eyes Last?

-We understand that twitching eyes can be rather bothersome and interfere with your day to day life.
-Fortunately, almost all sudden-onset eyelid twitching, eyelid tics and spasms are benign and typically come and go.
+We understand that twitching eyes can be rather bothersome and interfere with your day-to-day life.
+Fortunately, almost all under eye or lower eye twitching, eyelid tics and spasms are benign and typically come and go.
 If the underlying cause is more serious, the twitching can last for weeks or even months.

-Possible Causes, and How to Treat Twitching Eyes:
+Eye Twitching Causes, and How to Treat Them:

 Eye Strain: Vision-related stress can occur if, for instance, you need glasses or an updated prescription.
-Even minor vision problems can make your eyes work too hard, triggering eyelid twitching.
+Even minor vision problems can make your eyes work too hard, triggering eyelid twitching for what could be days.

 Nutritional Imbalances: Lack of magnesium can trigger an eye twitch.
-Be sure to have a well balanced diet for all eye health issues.
-Eye Care Tips
+Be sure to have a well-balanced diet for all eye health issues.
+Click to learn more about Eye Care Tips

 Stress: Breathing exercises, spending time with friends or pets and getting more down time into your schedule are among the many ways to reduce stress that may be causing your eyes to twitch.

-Tiredness: A lack of sleep, whether because of stress or other reasons, can trigger a twitching eyelid.
+Tiredness: A lack of sleep, whether because of stress or other reasons, can trigger a twitching eyelid or an eye spasm.
 Catching up on your sleep can help.